Epidemiology of syphilis: United States

 In the United States rates of syphilis have increased among men between 2000 and 2007.
 Rates are six times greater in men than women and seven times greater in African Americans than Caucasians.
 More than 60% of cases are in men who have sex with men.
 It occurs most commonly in those between 15 and 40 years of age.

 In the United States, rates of syphilis as of 2007 were six times greater in men than women while they were nearly equal in 1997.
 Rates are also greater in African Americans and Hispanics than in Caucasians.

 According to a report from the Centers for Disease Control and Prevention, between 2000 and 2016, the rising rates of primary and secondary syphilis were attributed to men, mostly who have sex with men, no matter how they identify.
 However, since 2013, according to the same report, rates among men and women have increased.
 These increases were in every region within the United States and across racial identities as well.
 The groups with the highest rates in 2016 were men aged 20–34, men from the western region of the United States, and black men.
 In 2016, there were 27,814 reported cases of syphilis, primary and secondary, in the United States, a 17.6% increase from the previous year and a 74% increase from the reported cases in 2012.

 Primary and secondary syphilis have a high correlation to an HIV-coinfection, particularly in men who have sex with men (MSM).
 In 2016, in cases with a known HIV-status, 47% of men who had sex with men were HIV-positive along with their syphilis infections.
 The rates among men who have sex with women (MSW) and women were much lower at 10.7% (MSW) and 41.% (women).

 Cases of congenital syphilis have been increasingly rising in the 2010s.
 The Centers for Disease Control and Prevention (CDC) reported 918 cases for 2017, what is more than twice the figures of four years earlier.

+CDC data shows that in 2020, 134,000 cases of syphilis were reported in the United States, rising to 176,000 in 2021, a large jump from the rate of syphilis recorded in the early 2000s, where only about 30,000 cases per year were registered.

 Reports in 2023 show a rise of more than 900 percent in Mississippi over five years.